reem-shaikh/70DaysOfCode/README.md

 ## 12-11 assignment
 **Landing page (and a form)**
-note:since the video doesn't load on time open this link by right clicking>> open the link in a new window (video loads quicker this way)
+>note:since the video doesn't load on time
+>open this link by right clicking, open the link in a new window (video loads quicker this way)

 ```bash
 https://reem-shaikh.github.io/Geekster-/main/12-11/assignment.html
 ```

-since it buffers sometimes, that's why I've attached the demo of my code
+>since it buffers sometimes, that's why I've attached the demo of my code
 ```bash
 https://reem-shaikh.github.io/Geekster-/main/12-11/demoassignment/demo.html
 ```